natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

     print(result)

-Each time an interface is detected, the dictionary ```result``` creates a key with the name of the interface that corresponds to an empty dictionary.
-This blank is used so that at the time when the IP address or MTU is detected, the parameter can be written into the nested dictionary of the corresponding interface.
+Each time an interface is detected, ```result``` dictionary creates a key with the name of interface that corresponds to an empty dictionary.
+This blank is used so that at the time when IP address or MTU is detected, parameter can be written into nested dictionary of the corresponding interface.

-The result of the script execution will be a dictionary (here it is split into key-value pairs for convenience, in the real script output the dictionary will be displayed in one line):
+The result of script execution will be a dictionary (here it is split into key-value pairs for convenience, in real script the dictionary output will be displayed in one line):

 .. code:: python